-Building your network takes a long time and helping people grow through your connections can also help.
+Building your network takes a long time, and helping people grow through your connections can also help.

-Step 7 Write a press release
+Step 7 Write a press release.

 Creating a press release for your announcement for your official launch gets the ball rolling.
-Press releases are different than a blog post so it’s important to do your research.
+Press releases are different than a blog post, so it's essential to do your research.
 If you have money in your budget, hiring a PR pro to write and execute your press release can get it in the hands of the right people.
 PR pros have connections and follow up on them.

-Step 8 Send out personal communication
+Step 8 Send out personal communication.

 Do not, I repeat, do not send out a generic email blast to your whole contact list.
-This is the worst possible way to get the message out to your important contacts.
+This is the worst way to get the message out to your important contacts.

-- Use a smart, compelling subject line
+- Use a smart, compelling subject line.

 - Keep your email short